runtimeverification/verified-smart-contracts/erc20/ds-token/README.md

 ```

 Run the EVM verifier to prove that the specification is satisfied by (the compiled EVM bytecode of) the target functions.
-See this [instruction] for more details of running the verifier.
+See this [instructions] for more details of running the verifier.

 ## [Resources](/README.md#resources)